 On your way out of town, make sure you stop in Cape Elizabeth to see the iconic Portland Lighthouse and walk through the crumbling bunkers of the stunning Fort Williams.
 If you’re still hungry (hey, it’s a possibility!) grab a lobster roll or two from the Bite Into Maine food truck parked at Fort Williams for the ride home.

 Keep in mind, this is just a small sampling of the incredible vacation options our beautiful state has to offer.
-Enjoy your summer with a fun-filled weekend in Maine!
+Enjoy your summer with a fun-filled 48 hours in Portland, Maine!